erictepper/hospital-universal-manager/README.md

 4. Use regular expressions to check input for update queries.

 ###### Bugs to Fix
-1. Fix "Patients scheduled for all services" query under the StaffView.
-2. Fix StringIndexOutOfBoundsException when no columns are selected under RecepView.searchRecords() and StaffView.searchRecords().
+1. Fix StringIndexOutOfBoundsException when no columns are selected under RecepView.searchRecords() and StaffView.searchRecords().